avinashbhat/avinashbhat.github.io/_posts/2020-11-01-things-that-inspire-me-towards-research.md

   - reading-recommendation
 published: true
 ---

-The field of computer science and engineering evolves at a really fast pace, infact you will always be a *student*.
-That's why the title of this page is such.

 These are some amazing thought processes by really great minds that inspired me to pursue computer science.
 I hope you find it interesting as well!